 The script for Sunshine is written by Alex Garland.
 Alex Garland is best known as a novelist with works like The Beach (1996), a work about a backpackers utopia that became a cult classic; The Tesseract (1999), a Thai-set work that tells the differing stories of various intersecting characters, which was later filmed by the Pang Brothers; and The Coma (2004).
 While most of Alex Garlands books have usually been set in the real world and used Thailand as a location, on film he has taken to science-fiction.
 Despite the abortion that Danny Boyle made out of the film adaptation of The Beach, which is surely one of the worst ever adaptations of a book to screen, Garland collaborated with Boyle for his first screenplay 28 Days Later.
 They retain their partnership here on Sunshine and elsewhere Garland has delivered scripts for the genre likes of the excellent organ harvesting film Never Let Me Go (2010), the comic-book adaptation Dredd (2012), the long-announced remake of Logans Run (1976) and the proposed Peter Jackson adaptation of Halo.
-Garland made his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by the upcoming Annihilation (2018).
+Garland made his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by Annihilation (2018).